Dual Diagnosis Treatment in Asheboro, NC

 Services provided:

-• Rehab for older adults, pregnant and postpartum women and dual diagnosis treatment
+• Rehab for seniors, judicial clients and pregnant and postpartum women

-New Vision Therapy Pllc is a dual diagnosis treatment center in Greensboro, North Carolina that offers treatment for substance use and mental health disorders that include dependent personality disorder as well as schizophrenia.
+Triad Behavioral Resources Suboxone Treatment is a dual diagnosis treatment center in Greensboro, North Carolina that offers treatment for mental health and substance use disorders that include borderline personality disorder as well as antisocial personality disorder.

 Address: 810 Warren Street, Greensboro, NC 27403 in Guilford County